bdobyns/silver-funicular/php-aws-eb-example/Readme.md

 probably, but not for an app that may be used by many end-users *at this very moment*.

+### Change Some Code And Deploy To Production

 AWS has several different ways to ensure that redeployment to production doesn't cause a service outage for EBS, and your tech lead should pick one and advise you on how it's done in your project.
-Better yet, he'll encapsulate the details in a simple `deploy.sh` script for everyone to use.
+Better yet, he or she will encapsulate the details in a simple `deploy.sh` script for everyone to use.

 ### Get SSH Access To Your Instance